chuminhhieu1301/ScribdDownload/README.md

 ## Code
 - Currently, I have written the code to run on the Windows platform, supporting both Google Chrome and Firefox browsers.
 Please refer to GoogleChrome.py and Firefox.py for details.
+- View the "ErrorLog" if you encounter any issues.
 **Note: Each browser and OS may have different conditions, so please verify them beforehand.**

 ## Special Thanks